-- For Supplemental Term Life, within 31 days of your retirement date, you have the option to convert your employee and/or dependent life insurance coverage to an individual life policy or port that coverage following your retirement as follows: - Employee Supplemental Life Insurance: You may port up to \$2 million of your employee Supplemental Term Life Insurance with MetLife within 31 days of your retirement date. - When you retire from JPMorgan Chase, you may increase the amount of your portable employee supplemental life insurance coverage in increments of \$25,000, up to a maximum of \$2 million.
+- For Supplemental Term Life, within 31 days of your retirement date, you have the option to convert your employee and/or dependent life insurance coverage to an individual life policy or port that coverage following your retirement as follows: - Employee Supplemental Life Insurance: You may port up to \$2 million of your employee Supplemental Term Life Insurance with MetLife within 31 days of your retirement date. - When you retire from JPMorganChase, you may increase the amount of your portable employee supplemental life insurance coverage in increments of \$25,000, up to a maximum of \$2 million.
 You must provide evidence of insurability for the additional coverage amount.
 If you are already carrying the maximum amount of coverage, you may not increase your coverage. - You have two options for Dependent Supplemental Life Insurance: - 1.
 If you elect to port your employee supplemental life insurance, you also have the opportunity to port your dependent supplemental life insurance - 2.
-If you do not elect to port your employee supplemental life coverage but want to continue coverage for your dependents, you must convert your dependent supplemental life insurance to an individual whole life policy

-- When you retire from JPMorgan Chase, you may port up to \$2 million of your employee AD&D coverage with Metropolitan Life Insurance Company (MetLife) within 31 days of your retirement date. - When you leave JPMorgan Chase, you may increase the amount of your portable AD&D coverage in increments of \$25,000, up to a maximum of \$2 million.
-You must provide evidence of insurability for the additional coverage amount. - If you're age 80 or older, your benefit will be limited to \$100,000. - You may also port any dependent AD&D coverage, but only if you elect to port your employee AD&D coverage. - Financial advisors at Barnum Financial Group (acting on behalf of MetLife) will also be able to address any questions on how much AD&D coverage to port for you and/or your dependents. - When you port your coverage(s), MetLife will bill you directly. - For Business Travel Accident Insurance, you may not convert or port this coverage to an individual policy. - For more details, see the information in each plan description about continuing coverage in the Life and Accident Insurance section.
+If you do not elect to port your employee supplemental life coverage but want to continue coverage for your dependents, you must convert your dependent supplemental life insurance to an individual whole life policy - For Accidental Death and Dismemberment (AD&D) Insurance: - When you retire from JPMorganChase, you may port up to \$2 million of your employee AD&D coverage with Metropolitan Life Insurance Company (MetLife) within 31 days of your retirement date. - When you leave JPMorganChase, you may increase the amount of your portable AD&D coverage in increments of \$25,000, up to a maximum of \$2 million.
+Generally, evidence of insurability is not required to port an existing eligible amount or an increased amount as noted above; however, to qualify for a lower premium rate you must satisfy evidence of insurability. - If you're age 80 or older, your benefit will be limited to \$100,000. - You may also port any dependent AD&D coverage, but only if you elect to port your employee AD&D coverage. - Financial advisors at Barnum Financial Group (acting on behalf of MetLife) will also be able to address any questions on how much AD&D coverage to port for you and/or your dependents. - When you port your coverage(s), MetLife will bill you directly. - For Business Travel Accident Insurance, you may not convert or port this coverage to an individual policy. - For more details, see the information in each plan description about continuing coverage in the Life and Accident Insurance section.

-For the Health & Wellness Centers Plan, if you retire from JPMorgan Chase, your Health & Wellness Centers Plan coverage will end on the last day of the month in which you retire.
+For the Health & Wellness Centers Plan, if you retire from JPMorganChase, your Health & Wellness Centers Plan coverage will end on the last day of the month in which you retire.
 However, you generally will be eligible to continue participation for a certain period of time under COBRA, if elected.
 (Please see "Continuing Coverage Under COBRA" in the Health Care Participation section for more information on COBRA.)
-For more information, please see the As You Leave Guide on me@jpmc.
+For more information, please see the As You Leave Guide.

-For the Group Legal Services Plan, if you retire from JPMorgan Chase, coverage for you and your covered dependents ends on your retirement date.
+For the Group Legal Services Plan, if you retire from JPMorganChase, coverage for you and your covered dependents ends on your retirement date.
+You have the option to continue coverage by enrolling in an Individual Legal Plan by visting MetLife.com/individual-legal-plans.
 Any services in progress before your termination date will be provided, even if you don't continue coverage.

-For more information, please see the As You Leave Guide on me@jpmc.
+For more information, please see the As You Leave Guide.

-For the Group Personal Excess Liability Insurance Plan, if you retire from JPMorgan Chase, coverage for you and your covered dependents ends 60 days from your retirement date, or the policy anniversary date, whichever is sooner.
-For more information, please see the As You Leave Guide on me@jpmc.
+For the Group Personal Excess Liability Insurance Plan, if you retire from JPMorganChase, coverage for you and your covered dependents ends on your retirement date.
+For more information, please see the As You Leave Guide.